ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ## Motivation

-Scientific Computing, High Performance Computing, and Machine Learning share the interesting challenge that they (to different degrees) care about (very) efficient library and algorithm implementations, but are not always used by people experienced in computer science.
+Scientific Computing, High Performance Computing (HPC), and Machine Learning (ML) share several interesting challenges:
+1. Highly efficient library and algorithm implementations are necessary, but are not always used by people experienced in computer science.
+2. Performance-sensitive code often needs to be developed and maintained by people with more domain expertise than computer science experience.
+3. Correct code must satisfy numerical approximations of continuous invariances and stability properties, which are hard to encode in types and hard to reliably unit test.
+4. Algorithms make heavy use of derivatives, so productivity requires differentiable programming.
+5. There is a need for "collective" parallel reasoning for multi-threaded, multi-process, and GPU code.

-Rust is in a nice position because Ownership, Lifetimes, and the strong type system can prevent a descent amount of bugs.
-At the same time strong alias information allows very nice performance optimizations in these fields, with performance gains well beyond what you see in normal C++ vs. Rust Performance Comparisons.
-This is the case because these fields often use Automatic Differentiation and GPU/Co-Processor offloading, both cases which benefit strongly from knowing which pointers or references alias.
+Rust is attractive because Ownership, Lifetimes, and the strong type system can prevent many bugs that are common to write and expensive to find.
+At the same time strong alias information enables performance gains well beyond what you see in typical C++ vs. Rust performance comparisons because alias analysis due to interaction with Automatic Differentiation and GPU/Co-Processor offloading, where aliasing has both codegen and space consequences.

 ### The status quo

-Rust has an excellent Pyton InterOp Story thanks to PyO3.
-C++ has a weak interop story and as such I've seen cases where a slower C library is used as the backend for some Python libraries, because it was easier to bundle.
-Fortran is mostly used in legacy places and hardly used for new projects.
-As a solution, many researchers try to limit themself to features which are offered by compilers and libraries build on top of Python, like JAX, PyTorch, or newly Mojo.
-Rust has a lot of features which make it more suitable to develop a fast and reliable backend for performance critical software than those languages.
-However, it lacks features which developers now got used to.
-These features are *trivial GPU usage*.
+C and C++ are the prevailing implementation language for low-level libraries and performance-sensitive code.
+In some domains, these C/C++ parts appear in the form of extension modules for Python, which is very popular as a front-end, especially in the ML space.
+Fortran (in both older and modern dialects) is common for legacy HPC applications, especially in climate and weather simulation and engineering tools, but is increasingly seen as a liability for new projects and its relatively poor support for encapsulation has limited its uptake for libraries.
+Build systems, portability, and packaging are ever-present challenges for C, C++, and Fortran projects, as well as Python projects that incorporate extension modules.

+Rust has an excellent Python interop story thanks to PyO3.
+C++ is more difficult to call from Python, and some projects stick to older/slower/less featureful C libraries for Python interop simplicity.
+The popularity of optimizing systems for restricted dialects of Python, such as JAX, PyTorch, and newly Mojo, has increased.
+The restrictions lead to some surprises and create a schism between these modern ML-focused tools and more general scientific computing (often using adaptive algorithms that are painful to express in the ML-focused tools).
+Julia embraces JIT compilation and differentiable programming at a core level, which is both a blessing (expressivity) and a curse (maintainability, static analysis).

+Rust is attractive for developing performance-critical software in these domains, but lacks a robust numerical/scientific computing library ecosystem and key language support, most notably *trivial GPU usage*.
-Almost every language has some way of calling hand-written CUDA/ROCm/Sycl Kernels, but the interesting feature of languages like Julia, or libraries like JAX is that they offer users to write Kernels in a (subset) of their already known language, without having to learn anything new.
-Minor performance penalties are not that critical in such cases, if the alternative are CPU only solution, because projects like Rust-CUDA end up being unmaintained due to beeing too much effort to maintain outside of the LLVM or Rust project.
+Almost every language has some way of calling hand-written CUDA/HIP/SYCL kernels (written in these C++ dialects or pre-compiled to the likes of PTX or SPIR-V), but the interesting feature of languages like Julia and libraries like JAX is that they enable users to write kernels in a (subset) of their familiar host language.
+Minor performance penalties are often tolerable in exploratory or rapidly-changing code, especially when the alternative is CPU-only.
+Rust-CUDA was the closest effort to this for Rust, but it is CUDA-only with its own `rustc_codegen_nvvm`, has been unmaintained for two years, and would be a heavy lift to maintain outside the Rust project or upstream.
+The other major effort in this area is Rust-GPU from Embark, which is more graphics-focused and requires a pinned toolchain and its own `rustc_codegen_spirv`.

 *Elaborate in more detail about the problem you are trying to solve.
 This section is making the case for why this particular problem is worth prioritizing with project bandwidth.
 A strong status quo section will (a) identify the target audience and (b) give specifics about the problems they are facing today.
 Sometimes it may be useful to start sketching out how you think those problems will be addressed by your change, as well, though it's not necessary.*

 ### The next few steps

 1) Merge the `#[autodiff]` fork.
-2) Expose the experimental Batching feature of Enzyme, preferably by a new contributor.
+2) Expose the experimental batching feature of Enzyme, preferably by a new contributor.
-3) Merge a MVP `#[offloading]` fork which is able to run simple functions using rayon parallelism on a GPU or TPU, showing a speed-up.
+3) Merge a MVP `#[offloading]` fork which is able to run simple functions using Rayon parallelism on a GPU or TPU, showing a speed-up.
+4) Complete `ptx-kernel` ABI ([tracking issue](https://github.com/rust-lang/rust/issues/38788)) and expose shared memory, shuffles, etc.
+5) Extend bitcode-linker (`LinkerFlavor::Llbc`) and related tooling to support AMDGPU and SPIR-V targets.
+6) Ergonomics for target-agnostic kernels and device functions, likely including Cargo `multidep` ([tracking issue](https://github.com/rust-lang/cargo/issues/10030)).
+7) Contribute to `std::simd` and the [struct target features RFC](https://github.com/rust-lang/rfcs/pull/3525).
+8) Explore safety for kernels (preferring library-based approaches that abstract away handling the raw unsafe kernel).
+9) This project is interested in collaborating with [Contracts and Invariants](Contracts-and-invariants.md), and would benefit from `generic_const_exprs` and `adt_const_params` (which are valuable for [dimensional analysis](https://github.com/Tehforsch/diman/) and similar invariant modeling).
+It would also benefit from [Seamless C Support](Seamless-C-Support.md).

 ### The "shiny future" we are working towards

-All three proposed features (batching, autodiff, offloading) can be combined and work nicely together.
-We have State-of-the-art libraries like faer to cover linear algebra and we start to see more and more libraries in other languages use Rust with these features as their backend.
-Cases which don't require interactive exploration also become more popular in pure Rust.
+Rust becomes a the premier language for reliable, high-performance numerical libraries and applications.
+A rich library ecosystem develops by a combination of incremental porting and fresh Rust libraries (exemplified by [faer](https://docs.rs/faer/) for linear algebra).

+Static analysis tools and advanced testing methods become widespread, increasing the reliability of HPC workflows, including distributed memory and GPU-intensive workloads.
+In rapidly-changing projects, new production runs more consistently succeed and produce meaningful results, reducing the need for debugging at scale.

+Programmers find they are more productive in Rust due to the tooling, stronger type system, dimensional analysis, and well-integrated autodiff, batching, and offloading.
+Maintainers find they can more confidently review contributions and spend less effort on portability quirks and build systems.
+While number of users increases, their community support burden declines because the compiler and integrated documentation helps users get it right before needing to ask.
+Younger contributors are more interested in sticking around an becoming maintainers because the work is more interesting, accessible, and enjoyable.

+Rust becomes more popular as a backend in interactive environments like Python, and resulting models can be more reliably deployed to production/edge environments as pure-Rust builds.

 ## Design axioms